 Rated Hurricane Impact Windows are better than Regular Windows

 Rated Hurricane impact windows have the top ratings for their impact-resistant glass and reinforced frames.
-Manufacturers built and rate hurricane impact windows with both tempered and laminated glass that makes them almost unbreakable.
+Manufacturers built and rated hurricane impact windows with tempered and laminated glass, making them almost unbreakable.

 However, damage to glass looks like vehicle windows – by making a spiderweb crack.
 The spiderweb prevents the shards of destructive glass from blowing into one’s house during high-wind storms.

 When the tempered glass breaks, the material essentially breaks into little pebbles, lowering the chance of cuts or injury.
-Traditional single pane windows bring float glass which easily breaks into huge sharp pieces upon impact.
+Traditional single-pane windows bring float glass, breaking into huge sharp pieces upon impact.

-Moreover, rated hurricane impact window and door items go through stringent testing to guarantee they can effectively protect a home from hardcore water pressure, strong winds, and structural damage.
+Moreover, rated hurricane impact window and door items undergo stringent testing to guarantee they can effectively protect a home from hardcore water pressure, strong winds, and structural damage.